 In this contribution, it is proposed to signal luma and chroma phase shifts in PPS that are used for reference picture resampling and scalability by applying the phase shifts during motion compensation when scaling ratio is different from 1x.

+In the third revision of the contribution, specification changes for the method agreed during the review of this proposal is provided in the attached document.
+In the agreed method, two flags are introduced to specify chroma phase offsets for horizontal and vertical directions, and those phase offsets are used in the resampling process.

 Introduction and proposal